A possible EPP future

 Low — SVGs pass through unchanged.
 Check for externally-referenced SVGs before enabling.

 Low — Confirmation step.
-Main failure mode is a missed client:* directive from 4d.
+Main failure mode is a missed client:* directive from step 7d.

 Low — Newer product; confirm it is available on the account plan.
 Review the Fastly static-site tutorial for current bucket and backend syntax before starting.